COVID-19 IRQ Site

 - IF space is available, people who have had an exposure meeting the guidelines of “close contact” who currently have a place to quarantine 24/7, but if we moved them into the expanded IRQ, it would free up that location to provide essential shelter those who do not require isolation or quarantine.

-**All individuals must be independent in their ADLs, safe without supervision in a hotel room, and able to ask for help.
+**All individuals must be independent in their ADLs, safe without supervision, and able to ask for help.
 There is NO on-site medical care provided and this is not a detox facility!

 What can guests expect when they arrive?